WRS Steps 7-12 Practicum

 - Further deepen the skills developed in Level I Certification.

-Participants are specialized in implementing all steps of the WRS program, but are not considered WRS Level II Certified unless they have previously completed all advanced courses.
+Participants who have successfully completed this course are specialized in implementing all steps of the WRS program, but are not considered WRS Level II Certified unless they have completed all advanced courses.

 Three graduate credits (optional) are available through Fitchburg State University, Fitchburg, MA, upon completion of course requirements.
 Please see Process for Graduate Credit for details.